microsoft/ML-For-Beginners/Introduction/2-history-of-ML/README.md

 ## Now

-AI started as a single area, now there are may parts and they cross-collaborate
+AI started as a single area, now there are many parts and they cross-collaborate

 [![The history of Deep Learning](https://img.youtube.com/vi/mTtDfKgLm54/0.jpg)](https://www.youtube.com/watch?v=mTtDfKgLm54 "The history of Deep Learning")
 > Yann LeCun discusses the history of Deep Learning in this lecture